rsalunga29/security-notes/Offensive Security/Web Application Security/Evasions and Bypasses/SQL Injection Bypass/Bypass with SQLMap.md

 This is trivial to bypass with the switch `--random-agent`, which changes the default user-agent with a randomly chosen value from a large pool of values used by browsers.
 ## Tamper Scripts
 The other method that sqlmap uses to bypass WAF/IPS solutions is using "tamper" scripts.
 Tamper scripts are a special kind of Python scripts written for modifying requests just before being sent to the target, in most cases to bypass some protection.
+More info [here](https://forum.bugcrowd.com/t/sqlmap-tamper-scripts-sql-injection-and-waf-bypass/423).

 These scripts can be chained, one after another, within the `--tamper` flag (e.g `--tamper=between,randomcase`).
 To get a whole list of tamper scripts, use the `--list-tampers` parameter.
 The most notable tamper scripts are the following: